getCUJO/QoOID/draft-ietf-ippm-qoo.md

 its ability to answer the question, "Will an application work properly?"

 Answering this question requires several considerations.
-First, the Internet is inherently stochastic from the perspective of any given client, so certainty i unattainable.
+First, the Internet is inherently stochastic from the perspective of any given client, so certainty is unattainable.
 Second, different applications have varying needs and adapt differently to network conditions.
 A framework aiming to answer this question must accommodate diverse application requirements.
 Third, end-users have